COLLEGE APPLICATION PROCESS

 - Georgia Colleges & Universities: Transcripts can be sent electronically for free through the GA Futures website.
 Your social security number must be on file in order to use this feature.

-- Common Application Colleges & Universities: If you applied to a college via Common App, your counselor will send your transcript via the platform.
+- Common Application/Coalition/Universal Application Colleges & Universities: If you applied to a college via these websites, your counselor may send your transcript via the platform.
+Check with your counselor to be sure.

 - Out of State Colleges & Universities: If your college is out of state, and not on the Common App, you must request a paper copy of your transcript from the NHS Main Office and mail your transcript to your colleges admissions office.